myselfswastikmishra/TechTribe-final/README.md

 ### 4. Forms & AI
 -   **React Hook Form & Zod:** Review the "Get Started" guides for both libraries.
 See how they work together in `ContactForm.tsx` or `ChapterApplicationForm.tsx` to manage state and validate data.
--   **Genkit:** The `src/ai/flows` directory contains the backend logic.
-Read the code in `send-message-flow.ts` to see how it receives data from the frontend, uses a prompt, and interacts with the Gemini AI.
+-   **Genkit & Resend:** The `src/ai/flows` directory contains the backend logic.
+Read the code in `send-message-flow.ts` to see how it receives data from the frontend, uses a prompt to format an email with Gemini, and then uses Resend to send the actual email.

 ---